A. Nash

 A. Nash is a British manufacturer of broomsticks, besom brooms and pea sticks, based in Tadley, Hampshire, England.
-The company holds a Royal Warrant as a supplier to HM The Queen.
+The company holds a Royal Warrant as a supplier to King Charles III.

-Company
+History

 Founded in the 18th century, the Nash family have been making brooms for over 700 years, with Bradley Nash the current royal broomsquire – a title he inherited from his father, Arthur Nash who died in 2004.

-The company supplies the Queen's household with approximately 120 besoms a year, all manufactured from the company's base in Tadley.
+A. Nash supplies the King's household with approximately 120 besoms a year, all manufactured from the company's base in Tadley.